 Unlike other industries, there is no national licensing requirement to become a paid tax preparer.
 Anyone can claim to be a tax preparer and charge taxpayers for completing and filing tax returns.
-That's why it's so important to find preparers with credentials.
+That's why it's so important to find preparers with credentials, which are independent verification of their ability that can give you confidence that they will do a good job.